yodaos-project/yoda-book/en/guidance/03-lightd.md

 ** There are a few points to note: **

 1. After setting the lighting effect, you need to call the render function to refresh.
 The calling frequency of the render function is limited by hardware.
 Currently, the recommended minimum is 35-40ms.
-If it is lower than this time, frame loss will occur.
+If it is less than this time, frame loss will occur.
 2. After lightd calls the stop function, all resources should be released and the lights can no longer be manipulated.
 This indicates that another program is operating the light.
 3. A light file should try to do only one effect.
 If multiple effects are needed, it should be split into multiple files and then executed in the callback.
-4. lightd When switching multiple lighting effects, it will automatically keep the last frame of the last light and leave it to the next light, so switching multiple lights will not cause flickering.
-We call this: transition
+4. Lightd automatically keep the last frame of the last light and leave it to the next light when switching multiple lights, so switching multiple lights will not cause flickering.
+We call this: transition.

-### Writing lights that need to be restored
+### Create lights that need to be restored

-We have written the simplest lighting effect above, now let's write a light that will automatically recover: the breathing light.
-It will always have a breathing effect, and if it is interrupted by other lights, the breathing light will automatically recover, then we manually remove it.
+We have created one of the simplest lighting effect above, now let's create a light that will automatically recover: the breathing light.
+It will always have a breathing effect, and if it is interrupted by other lights, the breathing light will automatically recover, then we manually stop it.

 ```js
 "use strict"